History of the Alexandria Black History Museum

 The Sit-Down Strike and the Robinson Library

-In 1939, a "sit-down strike" was staged by five young African-American men in the city’s segregated Queen Street Library.
-The young men were arrested for their act of civil disobedience but the City responded to the African-American citizens demands for more access to educational opportunities.
-As a result, the City built the Robert Robinson Library in 1940.
-This segregated library for African-Americans was used until desegregation in the early 1960s.
+This segregated library was used until desegregation in the early 1960s.
 After desegregation, the building was used for various community service programs.
-Today, the Robert Robinson Library forms an integral part of the Alexandria Black History Museum.
+Today, the Robert H. Robinson Library forms an integral part of the Alexandria Black History Museum.

-On October 18, 2019, the Alexandria Circuit Court dismissed all charges against the sit-in participants.
-After recent research by Alexandria Library staff determined that the original judge in the case never issued a ruling and the charges were technically still outstanding, Commonwealth’s Attorney Bryan Porter asked the Court to dismiss the charges.
-Although the five African American residents were charged with disorderly conduct, the Court has now found that they were “lawfully exercising their constitutional rights to free assembly, speech and to petition the government to alter the established policy of sanctioned segregation at the time of their arrest,” and that “sitting peacefully in a library reading books … was not in any fashion disorderly or likely to cause acts of violence.”
-The Court determined that no laws had been broken and no criminal charges should have been filed.
+The Alexandria Circuit Court dismissed all charges against the sit-in participants on October 18, 2019.
+Although the five African American residents were charged with disorderly conduct, the Court found that they were “lawfully exercising their constitutional rights to free assembly, speech and to petition the government to alter the established policy of sanctioned segregation at the time of their arrest,” and that “sitting peacefully in a library reading books … was not in any fashion disorderly or likely to cause acts of violence.”

 The Robert H. Robinson Library